 Saracina is located along the Upper Russian River in northern California’s wine country.
-The 250-acre ranch which includes a winery and sustainably farmed vineyards, is also home to a 120-year-old olive orchards, vegetable gardens, bee hives, and all manner of bird and wild animal life.
+The 400-acre ranch which includes a winery and sustainably farmed vineyards, is also home to a 140-year-old olive trees, vegetable gardens, beehives, and local birds and wildlife.
 The handcrafted, limited production Saracina wines reflect a conscious sense of this beautiful place in Mendocino County.
 Founded by husband and wife team John Fetzer and Patty Rock in 2001, Saracina has always been defined by a strong sense of family.
 In 2018, Marc Taub took on stewardship of Saracina, upholding the spirit of family ownership that has defined this iconic Mendocino County winery since inception.TERROIR & VINTAGE NOTES

 This is made from two vineyard sites: Lolonis and Chevalier vineyards, both Certified Organic.
 The dry-farmed Lolonis vineyard has some of the oldest Sauvignon Blanc vines in the country, planted in 1942 on Yokayo series (alluvial loam) soils.
 The clonal material hails from the finest chateau in Sauternes.
 The Chevalier vineyard has alluvial soils planted on a bench with a small component of the aromatic Sauvignon Musque.

 The growing season of 2020 began evenly, with no major issues.
 Low precipitation during the previous winter and spring led to below average cluster weights and yields, thus superior concentration and flavors.
 Harvest began on September 2nd with Lolonis, and Chevalier followed less than one week later.